Rick Peterson says don't drink and drive on New Year's Eve ... that means YOU, Cecil.

 (Editor's Disclaimer: The preceding post is a commentary on the ridiculousness of the media's insane amount of coverage of Terrell Owens' off-handed comments regarding Jessica Simpson and Tony Romo.
 Any implication of Jessica Simpson as this planet's bad luck charm is unintended by the author.)

-"I still hear that, unless the names Wright and Reyes enter the picture (and I doubt they will), the Mets have no shot.
+From our friends at Metsblog: A very serious charge has been levied by a beat writer for the Star Tribune in Minnesota regarding the Mets interest in Johan Santana: "I still hear that, unless the names Wright and Reyes enter the picture (and I doubt they will), the Mets have no shot.
 The word at the winter meetings was that the Mets kept their name involved for PR purposes."Yeah.
 Relations between the Mets and the public are at an all time high right now ... only bound to get better with this revelation.

-"They have a good mix here of experience and promising young guys.
+But here's your good news of the day: "They have a good mix here of experience and promising young guys.
 I'm going to get tape of all the starters so I can get something on paper, especially on guys we'll facing in our division." -Brian Schneider on the MetsYeah, Schneider can't hit.
 And the Mets got him in a somewhat dubious, somewhat unpopular trade.
 But he's willing to do homework to hone his craft.
 The Mets could do worse.

+The Mets' recent history has been littered with pitchers who simply refuse to come inside for the express purpose of making a point or protecting a teammate.
+Now, the Mets add Matt Wise who might be clinically unable to come inside, so he'll fit right in.
 "Wise, 32, went 3-2 with a 4.19 earned run average in 56 relief appearances for Milwaukee in 2007.
 But his season turned sour July 25, when he hit Cincinnati’s Pedro López in the jaw with a pitch, and then went 0-1 with a 10.45 E.R.A. in his final 16 games.
 Opponents hit .466 against him in that span."I see the Mets have acquired an afterschool special for the bullpen.
 Matt Wise ... the pitcher who cared so much that he dared not hurt anybody ever again.
 "Don't worry Matty, you'll find your inner soul ... as soon as you find your inner half."
 Ralph Macchio would be so all over this role.
 Might even put his career back on the map.

 "I have started to notice a pretty distinctive pattern in this world.
 If you are negative, it will breed more negativity around you, and then that negativity comes back.
 It bounces back at you eventually, over time, and you are the one who is effected.
 The same is also true with being positive by the way.
 If you try to remain positive in your life, and work, it comes back to you.
 It’s pretty simple.
 Negative people hang with negative people.
 Positive people, hang with positivity.
 And negative people more often than not, tend to be counterproductive." -Tom GreenIn this space would normally be more whining about how the Mets are once again losing their chances of grabbing an ace, with Dan Haren going to the Diamondbacks.
 (Six prospects?
 How do you kids say it ...
 OMG?
 WTF?)